CSE237SP2021/project-weatherplans/README.md

 # cse237-project

+## Current State
+The API hookup is 90% functional but needs to fail elegantly when given malformed input.
+Argument parsing only supports retrieving only the current weather for a location, not the forecast.
+It also prints the wrong error messages at times.

 ### What user stories were completed this iteration?
 None.
 Having a bit of a tough time on the pre-requisite steps.